CS-433/ml-project-2-radioactiv/generate_font/README.md

 ## Setup
 follow these steps to set up and run the project:
-1. install the required dependencies
+1. Install the required dependencies
 2. Ensure the following directories exist for proper execution.
 Missing directories will be automatically created during runtime:
     - `filled_templates/`: Place filled template images here for glyph extraction.
     - `extracted_glyphs/`: Output directory for extracted SVG glyphs.